-Comey turmoil continues to cloud Trump White House
+Comey turmoil puts Trump's isolation on view

 He said Comey enjoyed "broad support within the FBI and still does to this day" and added "the vast majority of FBI employees enjoyed a deep, positive connection to Director Comey."

 People within the bureau said the firing had caused anger among agents toward Trump.
-A planned visit by Trump to FBI headquarters this week, which Sanders had previewed earlier this week, was still in flux on Thursday afternoon.
+A planned visit by Trump to FBI headquarters this week never materialized.

+"He wouldn't have been received well," one official said of the President, noting the bureau remains shellshocked over Comey's firing.

+At the White House, tensions were high.
+Many top officials placed blame on the press office for its handling of the situation, though few in the communications wing had advance warning that Trump was planning to fire Comey.

 The scramble to contain the fallout of Trump's decision reflects a sudden change for a president who, less than a week ago, was celebrating a major victory: passage of a Republican health care plan in the House of Representatives.
 The moment has proven distracting for a President facing a series of hard decisions about US policy, as well as a grueling five-stop foreign swing that begins in just over a week.